Event properties

 In Data Explorer, you can apply event properties in three ways:

 • At the event level.
 Apply filters to Feature click events, Page load events, and Track Events to analyze or compare data for specific events.
-Global event properties (device data and historical metadata) are supported for all event types, while custom event properties are only supported for Features and Track Events.

 • Over "any activity" for one or more apps.
 Apply filters to understand usage trends across applications.
 Only global event properties are supported for Any activity.